You must use COURSES to participate in subsequent registration cycles. After the first bidding cycle, you may continue to bid on all courses.

 Dropping a Course after the COURSES System Closes for a Particular Semester

-After 9:30 a.m. on September 9, you can request to drop classes (or ONLY add Directed Research, Writing Credit, or Non-Law Classes that have not yet begun).
+After COURSES closes for bidding registration, you can request to drop classes (or only add Directed Research, Writing Credit, or Non-Law Classes that have not yet begun).

 Please use the Law Registrar's Service Desk to submit a request for an Add or Drop.